google/zetasql/docs/json_functions.md

  | NULL   |
  *--------*/

--- If a JSONPath does not match anything, then the output is NULL.
+-- If a JSONPath doesn't match anything, then the output is NULL.
 SELECT JSON_EXTRACT_STRING_ARRAY('{"a": ["foo", "bar", "baz"]}', '$.b') AS result;

 /*--------*